Open-Attestation/documentation-website/website/docs/advanced/gsn/gas-station-network.md

 A [Paymaster](https://docs.opengsn.org/learn/index.html#paymaster) holds ETH and can implement any business logic to decide whether to accept or reject a meta transaction.
 For example, accepting only transactions by whitelisted users, or to the contracts methods required for onboarding users, or only transactions that include a repayment in tokens to the Paymaster, etc.

 Assuming that the Paymaster is willing to pay for transaction, the transaction gets forwarded to our contract, executing the function logic of issue, revocation, minting etc.

+## Initial idea

+Given a service provided, we wanted a way for the provider to pay for the transaction (this means that clients would not need to own any Ethereum to interact with the Smart Contract).
+For example, GovTech could be holding on to a Paymaster while subsidiaries are only required to have a empty wallet address to interact with GovTech's Smart Contracts.

 ## Next steps